Free University of Berlin: Clusters of Excellence

 As part of the MATHEON – Mathematics for Key Technologies research center of the DFG, Free University of Berlin together with the TU Berlin, HU Berlin and the Zuse Institute Berlin is working on mathematical modeling, simulation and optimization of real-world processes.

 Twice every year, the "Dahlem Conferences" are held at Free University of Berlin.
 Over the course of one week, international renowned scientists and Nobel laureates come together and discuss current problems in all fields of studies.

 The annual "Einstein Lectures Dahlem" hosted by the university and several external institutions since 2005 are dedicated to Albert Einstein, who was the director of the Kaiser Wilhelm Institute of Physics for more than 15 years.
 It is an colloquium which presents fields in science which were influenced by Einstein's thinking.

 Rankings

-The 2022 British QS World University Rankings ranked the university 130th internationally, with the Political science program at Otto Suhr Institute being the top rated in Germany and no. 4 in Europe.
-The 2020 QS WUR for law and legal studies ranked the FU at 51-100th internationally, 3rd in Germany and 17th best in Europe.
-In the QS WUR 2014, Free University of Berlin was placed at the 81–90 slot being the fifth German university ranked in the list.